Papyrus 8

 The text is written in two columns per page, 25 lines per page.

 Text

 The Greek text of this codex is a representative of the Alexandrian text-type.
 Aland placed it in Category II.

 The text of the codex was published by Salonius in 1927.

 Location

-It is currently housed at the Staatliche Museen zu Berlin (Inv. no. 8683) in Berlin.
+It is currently housed at the Staatliche Museen zu Berlin and part of the Berlin Papyrus Collection (Papyrus Berlin 8683).